Julius No: Film biography

 No fails in his own attempts to kill Bond; first, inadvertently, by locking him in a ventilation shaft, which is variously heated and filled with water; and then, deliberately, by beating him with his metal hands.

 No captures Bond and Honey Ryder (Ursula Andress) when they trespass on his island, and they are put through a decontamination shower since No's henchmen detected radiation on them.
 Inviting them to dinner at his private apartment, he offers Bond a position in his organization, but Bond refuses.
 Bond escapes through a ventilation shaft (and avoiding the obstacles of heat and flooding), and disguises himself with a radiation suit.
 Bond enters the control area where No and his assistants are preparing to disrupt the launch of an American rocket.
 Bond sabotages No's swimming pool reactor, allowing the American missile to launch successfully while No and most of his henchmen do not understand it.
 When No observes Bond's sabotage, the two men fight while the other personnel flee the imminent explosion.
 They fall onto a small platform that slowly descends into the boiling coolant of the overheating reactor.
-Bond manages to climb out, but No cannot get a grip on the metal framework, due to his metal hands, and falls to his death.
+Bond manages to climb out, but No cannot get a grip on the metal framework, due to his metal hands, and is slowly boiled to death.
 Bond frees Honey from where she has been chained in a room filling with water, and escapes before the reactor explodes.

 SPECTRE learned of the death of Dr. No and they vowed revenge on James Bond, which led to the events in From Russia with Love.
 This also set up the recurring battles of James Bond with SPECTRE in the future films.